 Photo of a patient receiving acupuncture treatment.
-Dr. Commerford utilizes veterinary acupuncture to treat acute and chronic conditions such as back pain, arthritis, anxiety, post operative pain and gastrointestinal disease.
+Dr. Commerford utilizes veterinary acupuncture to treat acute and chronic conditions such as back pain, arthritis, anxiety, post operative pain, improve pet mobility and gastrointestinal disease.
 She provides canine acupuncture, equine acupuncture and feline acupuncture in Fort Bragg, Spring Lake, Hope Mills, Raeford, Southern Pines, Aberdeen, Cameron, Vass, Sanford, Lillington, Fayetteville, Parkton, Carthage, Seven Lakes, West End, Pinehurst, Fuquay Varina, Anderson Creek and surrounding area.

 What is Traditional Chinese Veterinary Medicine (TCVM)?